Courts Update – November 2018

 In terms of e-mail, the problem has affected all [name]@mltc.co.uk e-mail accounts and everyone who uses these accounts is currently reviewing and re-sending all outbound mail between these dates.

 Unfortunately we have no way of identifying any missing inbound mail so we are asking our members to review/resend any mail they have sent to any of these addresses during this period.

 Please note that this includes all mail sent to the Club Administrator, Karen, using the firstname.lastname@example.org address.

 Please contact me via email@example.com if you have any questions.

 Given the timescales imposed by the LTA and the proximity to timings associated with the Incorporation proposal and the fundamental changes this brings, the Committee has decided that the LTA should once again manage the ballot this year.

-The Club was allocated 59 pairs of tickets this year and the LTA ran the random ballot on Saturday 21st April; the LTA will notify each successful member directly and manage the ticket payment and distribution process.
+The Club has been allocated 53 pairs of tickets this year and the LTA will run a random ballot on Saturday 4th May; the LTA will notify each successful member directly and manage the ticket payment and distribution process.

 Hon Secretary/Ballot Administrator